-Our Fair trade policy can be found here.
+Please read our Fairtrade policy.
 The Fairtrade Foundation recognises both the University’s ongoing commitment to supporting sustainable development in the developing world and the significant progress made by the University since Fairtrade Status was first granted.
 View a recent impact report conducted in April 2023.

 The University and Students’ Union sells a wide variety of Fairtrade products across its cafes, canteen and shop.
 We use Fairtrade footballs in Student Societies and Fairtrade suppliers are regularly invited onto campus to sell their products.
-Fairtrade products including all drinks are used by catering for hospitality and conferences are also Fairtrade.
+Many products, including all drinks are used by catering for hospitality and conferences, are also Fairtrade.

 Procurement Working Group